SwiftCode123/TryHackMe-Room-Writeups/Cyber Defense Framework/Pyramid Of Pain/README.md

 ### Which network indicator helped us identify the malware type (Emotet)?

-- User-strings identify the application or browser making an HTTP request such as `User-Agent: Mozilla/5.0`
+- User-Agent strings identify the application or browser making an HTTP request such as `User-Agent: Mozilla/5.0`

 - Answer: `User-Agent`